Wispy Dreads South

 It would be out of my nature to not disclose my glee at recieving a message from McTavish on the eighth of August.

 [Hey Miica!
 Hope you are well.
 We are screening our newest film this Saturday 10th of August at Stone and Wood!
 It’s a film about Wispy (usually a fair weather only surfer), a swell and his battle with the cold water of New Zealand.
 Would love for you to come along if you’re around.
-If you were keen to potentially cover the event and maybe catch up with Wispy at some point next week for an interview if you wanted after watching the film!]
+Potentially you would be keen to cover the event and maybe catch up with Wispy at some point next week for an interview after watching the film!]

 Come I shall.